This page explains

 for this write-up.

 Addressing the namespace issue required special gymnastics in the XSLT style sheet.
 I needed to do some online research, as the XSLT 1.0 documentation is silent about this issue.
-The issue seems to be explicitely addressed in XSLT 2.0.
+The issue seems to be explicitly addressed in XSLT 2.0.

 Extract the files in ./trorghtml.zip and copy the files